i-like-robots/hyperons/README.md

 ### Development

-The source code for this module is written in ES6 code and bundled into single files for distribution using [Rollup][rollup].
+The source code for this module is written in ES6 code and bundled for distribution using [Rollup][rollup].
 Tests are written using [Mocha][mocha] as the test runner and [Chai][chai] for assertions.
 Tests are run in both a Node.js environment and in a browser using [Puppeteer][puppeteer].

 [rollup]: https://rollupjs.org/guide/en
 [mocha]: https://mochajs.org/